lenskit/lkpy/docs/guide/conventions.rst

 .. _SPEC 7: https://scientific-python.org/specs/spec-0007/

 LensKit components follow `SPEC 7`_ for specifying random number seeds.
-Components that use randomization (either at runtime, or to set initial conditions for training) have a constructor parameter `rng` that takes either a :class:`~numpy.random.Generator` or seed material.
-If you want reproducible stochastic pipelines, configure the random seeds for your components.
+If you want reproducible stochastic pipelines, configure the random seeds for your components and/or training process.

+Components that use randomization at **inference time** take either seed material or a :class:`~numpy.random.Generator` as an ``rng`` constructor parameter; if seed material is supplied, that seed should be considered part of the configuration (see the source code in :mod:`lenskit.basic.random` for examples).

+Components that use randomization at **training time** should obtain their generator or seed from the :attr:`~lenskit.training.TrainingOptions`.
+This makes it easy to configure a seed for the training process without needing to configure each component.

-This convention is also followed for other LensKit code, such as the `data splitting support <./splitting>`_.
+Other LensKit code, such as the `data splitting support <./splitting>`_, follow SPEC 7 directly by accepting an ``rng`` keyword parameter.

 .. important::

-    If you specify random seeds, we strongly recommend specifying seeds instead of generators, so that the seed can be included in serialized configurations.
+    If you specify random seeds for component configurations, we strongly recommend specifying seeds instead of generators, so that the seed can be included in serialized configurations.

 .. versionchanged:: 2025.1